ERP Full Form

 - In the final evaluation, you need to create structured evaluation plan by keeping in mind all the goals and objectives which is set in the planning stage.

-Benefits of ERP system
+Benefits and Drawbacks of ERP system

 - An ERP system is easily scalable so adding new functionality according to the business plan is very easy.